Skip to main content

 Import and Export

 Comprehensive control over data types and mappings makes import and export to Logical projects a simple process with no surprises.
-Object filtering and selective conversion are not yet available but will be part of the next release.
+Object filtering and selective conversion are supported.

 Export to physical

 To export from Logical and create a new Physical project, press the "Export to physical" button on the left-hand project menu.
-(Selective export coming soon.)
+You have the option of exporting to an existing project or creating a new one.

-Complete the process by clicking the "Save and export to Snowflake" button.
+Complete the process by clicking the "Save and export to <project type>" button.

 A link to the newly created physical project will be shown at the top of the screen.